 Recently, the Vice President of Facilities and Construction sent out an email "one-slide Professional Development Opportunity slide.
 It asks managers to schedule with HR a visit by Genevieve Northup to go over Professional Development Opportunities with your teams."
 Genevieve (Gen) Northup is Collin College Professional Development Manager.

 Directors and managers in the past have utilized these Human Resource Leadership Academy Programs to increase knowledge and skills and pass the knowledge on to staff.
 The Facilities and Construction Department will continue with the training provided to team members.
-Primarily due to the Junior staff members moved into supervisory roles after taking advantage of these programs.
+A number of Junior staff members were able to tranisition into supervisory roles after taking advantage of these programs.
 The current success of these Human Resources training and evaluation programs has been beneficial.

 The voter's approval of a $600 million bond proposal has led to Facilities Departmental changes.
 In 2017, Collin College had seven locations (campus) throughout Collin County.
 Founded in 1985, Collin College has continued to grow each year and currently serves about 53,000 credit and continuing education students each year.
 The college now has seven locations throughout Collin County: Spring Creek Campus, Central Park Campus, Preston Ridge Campus, Allen Center, Courtyard Center, Collin Higher Education Center, and Rockwall Center.
 On May 6, 2017, voters approved a $600 million bond proposal to facilitate a long-range plan to accommodate the projected population growth in Collin County over the next two decades.
 The program consists of 4 new campuses, three new facilities (on existing sites), repurposing existing space projects, and wayfinding projects.
 The plan is to complete this program in 4 phases over seven years, with the Phase 1 projects concluding in the Fall of 2020 and Phase 2 projects ending Fall 2021.